Skip to main content

 Dennis Gecaj / Unsplash

-Wondering which program is best for you?
-The short answer is – it depends.
+Are you wondering which program is best for you?
+The short answer is that it depends on many factors, especially your upcoming travel plans and where you plan to go.

 If you plan on going on at least one international trip in the next five years, opt for Global Entry.
-The convenience is probably worth the slightly more expensive price when compared to TSA PreCheck.
+The convenience is probably worth the slightly more expensive price when compared to TSA PreCheck and you get the PreCheck benefits with Global Entry, so you’re covered there.

 But if you aren’t planning on going international, stick with the classic TSA PreCheck.
 The convenience of being able to finish the application process at your local Staples is a plus.